e-clawson/virtual-store/README.md

 Goals for this project -
 - practice using Javascript, React, HTML and CSS
 - Use this project to learn more about basic styling, possibly including some plugin styling
+- A Login
+- A Search bar
+- A navigation with cart, products, etc.
+- ability to sign in and view cart
+- ability to search by title, genre
+- ability to add something to cart and delete something from cart
+- ability to check out

 General File Structure:
 - index.html